 Federal Judge Makes Companion Life Insurance Pay Long Term Disability Benefits

-Companion Life tried to play games and deny long term disability benefits, but thankfully a New Mexico Federal Judge made them pay disability benefits and attorney fees.
+Companion Life tried to play games and deny disability insurance benefits, but thankfully a New Mexico Federal Judge made them pay disability benefits and attorney fees.
 The Plaintiff, Mr. Paul Chandhok, was recently awarded disability benefits in a decision by The United States District Court for the District of New Mexico, in a case decided on August 13, 2021.
 What makes this decision important for plaintiff’s contesting their claim for long term disability benefits is that the Court also demanded that Companion Life Insurance Company pay the claimant’s attorney fees.
 The Court reversed the benefit denial and determined that Companion’s long term disability decision was arbitrary and capricious and not supported by the available evidence.
 The full written decision by the Court is included below:

 https://casetext.com/case/chandhok-v-companion-life-ins-co